Skip to content

 • Fedora, openSUSE, Arch, and others

-• starting and stopping services (services),
+• starting and stopping services,

 • mounting filesystems,

-• configuring networking and environment,
+• configuring the network and environment,

 • managing dependencies between components.